Guantánamo Periodic Review Guide

 1. Good To Go

-Sixteen cleared for release through the Periodic Review Board process, with security guarantees.
-At right, Yemeni Ghaleb Bihani, from one of at least three sets of brothers held at Guantánamo.
-He was approved for transfer in May 2014.
+Two cleared for release through the Periodic Review Board process, with security guarantees.
+Above, Algerian Sufiyan Barhoumi, who wants to open a pizza parlor in Algiers.

 NAME